Improving Patient Safety Through Monitoring and Reporting Mechanisms for Phlebotomy Quality Metrics

 Patient Safety

-By thoroughly reviewing these performance measurements an organization has potential for achieving significant cost savings while simultaneously improving overall patient outcomes through increased efficiency with regard to proper techniques employed across all aspects of this particular tasking within the larger scope of healthcare services delivered at both hospitals & private facilities alike.
+Thoroughly reviewing performance measurements provides organizations with the potential for significant cost savings and simultaneous improvement in overall patient outcomes.
+This is achieved through increased efficiency in employing proper techniques across all aspects of phlebotomy, contributing to the broader spectrum of healthcare services delivered in hospitals and private facilities.

 Laboratory Performance